How to Access Property Records in Oregon

 - Tax Calculations - The record may show a breakdown of all the tax calculations leading up to the owed amount.

-- Tax Rates - Each property falls under a taxing jurisdiction.
-Therefore, the document will identify the jurisdiction and the total tax rate applied to the property.
+- Tax Rates - Each property is subject to a taxing jurisdiction.
+The document will identify this jurisdiction and the total tax rate applied to the property.

 - Assessment Value - The document will show the property's assessed values as determined by a county assessor.

 - Payment Methods - The document may show the accepted payment methods.
-The section may also include any contributions the property owner has made and when they were made.
+This section may also include any contributions the property owner has made and when they were made.

 How Often is Property Tax in Oregon Assessed?